 What does this mean for passengers?

 By bringing an action, passengers will have an avenue in which to hold Princess Cruises and Carnival Australia responsible for the loss and damage they have suffered.
-Passengers may be able to bring a claim for a full refund, damages for any personal injury, and damages for disappointment and loss of enjoyment, among other possible claims.
+Passengers may be able to bring a claim for a full refund and claim damages for disappointment and loss of enjoyment, among other possible claims.
 This may be the case regardless of the fact that you may not have fallen ill.
 If you were on the cruise, get in touch today.